 The following dates are important if you want to participate in the CfP

-Full paper submission: no later than 1st July 2009
+- Full paper/presentation submission: no later than 31th of July 2010

 Submission Guideline (for standard paper track)